shyamsunder0717/soc-pii-challenge-shyam-sunder/README.md

-# SOC-PII-Challenge – Real-Time PII Redactor
+# ISCP 2.0 SOC-PII-Challenge – Real-Time PII Redactor

 This repository houses my submission for the **Real-Time PII Defense** challenge as part of the **Flipkart ISCP 2.0 SOC-PII-Challenge** initiative.
 The goal?
 To equip systems with the ability to **detect and redact sensitive Personally Identifiable Information (PII)** from data streams—without slowing them down.